 Click Here to Apply Now

-- The annual fee for the diploma program is $1200.
+1. The annual fee for 1 year knowledge intensive is $1200.
 This can be divided into two payments of $600 per semester.
+Monthly payments are also available.

 Sheikh Ismet Husny Ahmad Akcin is the Imam and Resident Scholar at the Islamic Society of Baltimore.